What is a calcium blood test?

 Will I need to do anything to prepare for the test?

 You usually don't need any special preparations for a calcium blood test or a basic or comprehensive metabolic panel.
-Your provider may ask you to stop taking certain medicines or supplements, such as vitamin D, to make sure your test results are accurate.
+You may need to stop taking certain medicines or supplements, such as vitamin D, so tell your provider about everything you take.
+But don't stop taking any medicines unless your provider tells you to.
 If your provider has ordered more tests on your blood sample, you may need to fast (not eat or drink) for several hours before the test.
 Your provider will let you know if there are any special instructions to follow.

 Are there any risks to the test?